 Although you can receive credit payments through other ways, merchant accounts come with several benefits.
 Most of them cut across financial and credibility gains for your company.

-Hiring a merchant accounting service can open up several financial possibilities for business.
+Hiring a merchant accounting service can open up several financial possibilities for businesses.
 For one, it helps customers easily access your business as it shows your company is keeping up with payment system trends.
 Card payments likely get more normalized in businesses everywhere.
 After all, it would be rude to turn down money from a customer.

 If customers can begin to trust your business, then it’s likely that they will take their money somewhere else.
-By accepting payments via a processor controlled by a third party, you expose your customers to some hassle of getting thrown off your platform to the third-party site.
+By accepting payments via a processor controlled by a third party, you expose your customers to some hassle of getting thrown off from your platform to the third-party site.
 That alone could motivate some clients to quit the payment process altogether.